irskep/irskep.github.com/content/posts/2018-03-14-pcg32-the-perfect-prng-for-roguelikes.md

 Slug: pcg32-the-perfect-prng-for-roguelikes
 Tags: gamedev roguelikes

+*Hello, Hacker News.
+You found a post I wrote in 2018 that in hindsight is basically wrong.
+Please don't judge me too harsly.
+Instead, please check out my free online whiteboard [Browserboard](https://browserboard.com) or read [some of my newer posts](https://blog.steveasleep.com).*

 Roguelikes are games that, among other things, have a lot of procedurally generated content.
 To generate content, we need random numbers.
 And to get random numbers, we need a **pseudo-random number generator**.